Regularity properties of free multiplicative convolution on the positive line: Introduction

+In Theorem~\ref{thm:lebesgue}, we follow ideas in \cite{Belinschi2008} to show that $\mu\boxtimes\nu$ has zero singular continuous part.
+In Theorem~\ref{thm:bound} we use the same ideas as in \cite{Belinschi2014} to prove that the absolutely continuous part of $\mu\boxtimes\nu$ has a continuous density bounded by $1/x$ on $(0,\infty)$, provided that $\mu$ and $\nu$ are nondegenerate and $m_{\mu},m_{\nu}$ are continuous at $0$ and $\infty$.
+Finally, in Theorem \ref{thm:main}, we follow the line of thoughts in \cite{Bao-Erdos-Schnelli2018} to show that if $\mu$ and $\nu$ are compactly supported Jacobi measures on $(0,\infty)$ having power law behavior with exponents in $(-1,1)$, then $\mu\boxtimes\nu$ is also a Jacobi measure and its density has square root decaying rate at the edges of support.

-Our proof mainly concerns the boundary behavior of $M$-functions of the measures $\mu,\nu$ and their free multiplicative convolution.
-To be specific, the function $M_{\mu}$ is defined simply as $\tau\circ \eta_{\mu}\circ \tau$ where $\tau(z)=z^{-1}$ and $\eta_{\mu}$ is the analytic self map of $\CR$ which has been conventionally used in the context of free probability (the $S$-transform is the inverse of $\eta$-transform); see \cite{Belinschi-Bercovici2007}.
-Despite of being a simple conjugate of previously known transform, by introducing $M_{\mu}$, we find a particular similarity between the free additive and multiplicative convolutions along the proof of Theorem \ref{thm:main}.
-Furthermore, we expect the $M$-function to be useful in later researches as it is more directly related to the Stieltjes transform than $\eta$-transform.
+All proofs mainly concern the boundary behavior of $M$-functions (see Definition \ref{defn:M} for its definition), another variant of Cauchy-Stieltjes transform, of the measures $\mu$, $\nu$, and $\mu\boxtimes\nu$.
+To be specific, the function $M_{\mu}$ is defined simply as $\tau\circ \eta_{\mu}\circ \tau$ where $\tau$ is the reciprocal $z\mapsto z^{-1}$ and \beq \eta_{\mu}(z)= \frac{\psi_{\mu}(z)}{1+\psi_{\mu}(z)} \eeq is the analytic self map of $\CR$ which has been conventionally used in free probability; see \cite{Belinschi-Bercovici2007} for example.
+Despite of being a simple conjugate of previously known transform, by introducing $M_{\mu}$, we find a particular similarity between the free additive and multiplicative convolutions along the proofs of Theorems \ref{thm:bound} and \ref{thm:main}.
+For example, $M$-functions enable us to directly connect the main technical result of Belinschi (Lemma \ref{lem:Belinschi} in the present paper), derived along his study of $\mu\boxplus\nu$, to our subject $\mu\boxtimes\nu$ in Section \ref{sec:bound}.
+Also, we expect the $M$-function to be useful in later researches such as applications in random matrix theory, for it is more directly related to the Stieltjes transform than $\eta$-transform.